 - a.
 Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
 The student shall be suspended from the regular school program for two (2) days. - b.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be administratively assigned to the EAP for one (1) calendar year from the date of the pre-expulsion conference, with Substance Workback.
-The expulsion shall be held in abeyance if the student completes the District-approved or State-certified drug rehabilitation or treatment program with a certified addiction professional and all other components of the prescribed Workback Program.
+The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+The expulsion shall be held in abeyance if the student completes the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional and all other components of the prescribed Workback Program.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.

 - a.
 Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
 The student shall be suspended from the regular school program for three to five (3-5) days. - b.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be administratively assigned to the EAP for one (1) calendar year from the date of the pre-expulsion conference, with Workback.
-The student shall complete a District-approved or State-certified drug rehabilitation or treatment program with a certified addiction professional.
+The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with Workback.
+The student shall complete a District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.

 - a.
-Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program via the Expulsion Abeyance Office, for one (1) calendar year from the date of the Behavior Intervention conference via the Expulsion Abeyance Office, with Substance Workback.
-The student shall complete the District-approved or State-certified drug rehabilitation or treatment program with a certified addiction professional.
+Elementary students, (Grades K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program via the Expulsion Abeyance Office, for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+The student shall complete the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program. - b.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be administratively assigned to the EAP for one (1) calendar year from the date of the pre-expulsion conference, with no Workback.
-The student shall complete a District-approved or State-certified drug rehabilitation or treatment program with a certified addiction professional.
+The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback.
+The student shall complete a District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.